dafniskra/Hurdle_Model_ML/README.md

 # 2 - Codes

 For the data, we use FreMTPL2freq.
-We have 85% for training and 15% for testing.
 The code are in R and Python.

 ### R Code